 Metric Name Metric Description Metric Collected for These Platforms

-The bandwidth (bit/second) of the network interface (for AIX®a
+The bandwidth (bit/second) of the network interface (for AIX® ^a

 example, 100Mb/s).
-HP-UX b
+HP-UX ^b

-bandwidth Linux® c
+bandwidth Linux® ^c

-Solaris®

-Windows®
+Solaris® Windows®

-The number of collisions (requiring packet resend) that occurred on the network interface. (count) AIX
+The number of collisions (requiring packet resend) that AIX

-occurred on the network interface. (count) HP-UX d
+occurred on the network interface. (count) HP-UX ^d

 collisions Linux

 Solaris

-This value is set to Active if the interface was recently AIXe
+dia a a va mu Céata This value is set to Active if the interface was recently AIX ^e

 discoveryStatus discovered and/or verified to exist.
-The value is set to HP-UX

-Inactive if the interface is considered obsolete.
+The value is set to Inactive if the interface is considered obsolete.
+HP-UX

 The number (count) of inbound packets that were AIX

 dropped because of errors.
 HP-UX

 inboundErrors Linux

 Solaris

 Windows

-The number of inbound packets that were dropped even HP-UX f
+The number of inbound packets that were dropped even HP-UX ^f

 inboundPacketsDropped though no error that would have prevented the packet from being received was detected. (count) Linux

-Windows
+nom being received was detected. (count) Windows

 interfaceIndex A unique number (> 0) identifying the interface within the device. none

 The type of interface as assigned by the Internet AIX

 interfaceType Assigned Numbers Authority (IANA).
 HP-UX

-10.11 Linux
+Linux

 IP address of the interface.
+AIX

-AIX HP-UX
+ipAddress HP-UX

-ipAddress Linux
+.p Linux

 Solaris

 isLayer2 This property is set to true if the interface is a layer 2 interface. none

 layer2Segment The layer 2 segment to which the interface belongs. none

 The MAC or physical address assigned to the interface.
 AIX

 macAddress HP-UX

 Linux

 Solaris